tronprotocol-scala/scala-tron/README.md

 Sends the given amount to the given address

-The cluster has to be up and running before using this command
+In order to execute the following commands, the cluster has to be up and running properly

 ### `cluster`